 Christopher ignored the third rule as he sprang into the air and gracefully splashed into Great Pond, as gracefully as a young frog could.
 Once in the water, Christopher thought about the rule, but wondered what all the fuss was about.
 Great Pond seemed perfectly safe, and, since he was an excellent swimmer, Christopher was not afraid of going out too far.

 As he swam along, doing his best frog kick, Christopher began to notice how odd it was that there were no lily pads, no plants, no rocks, not even any fish in Great Pond.
 In fact, there was nothing but water.
 This place was very different than Frog Lake, where Christopher usually swam.
 Christopher realized he was very alone, and that made him a little worried.

-Shortly, Christopher decided he had enough adventure for one day.
+Shortly thereafter, Christopher decided he'd had enough adventure for one day.
 He turned to go back.
 When he started to swim back, however, he did not go anywhere.
 In fact, he began to go backward.
 He was really worried, now.
 He swam faster.

 Suddenly, everything got dark, and Christopher was swept into a giant whirlpool, where he twirled, spun and tumbled around and around.
 Now he knew why all frogs feared Great Pond.
 He wished he had never tried to find out why.

 Just as he lost all hope of ever seeing Ribbitt Ridge again, light rushed back like a flood.
 A giant hand lifted Christopher to safety.
 From high above, Christopher got a view of his adventure that no other frog has ever seen.